Other contact details:

 Under the Code of Banking Practice, your bank must have a procedure in place to deal with complaints.
 Your first move should be to contact your bank and see if they can deal with your complaint.
 In many cases, the dispute will be resolved internally by the bank with no further action required.

-However, if your bank doesn’t resolve the dispute to your satisfaction, you can take your complaint to the Financial Ombudsman Service (FOS), which is an external dispute resolution scheme.
+However, if your bank doesn’t resolve the dispute to your satisfaction, you can take your complaint to the Australian Financial Complaints Authority (AFCA), which is an external dispute resolution scheme.

 Use the following steps to try to resolve a problem with your bank: